Kaarthi-7/HandsOn/Readme.md

-Overview - Identify New Bikes
+Overview - PepperFry.com
 ----------------------------------
-This project aims to automate the search of upcoming bikes using Selenium WebDriver.
+This project aims to automate the testing of various functionality of the pepperfry.com website.
-It uses ZigWheels website, extracting User Information and Latest News Information.
+This project contains the automation of five functionality like log in, search, sorting product, adding to cart and addint to wishlist,

 ----------------------------------
 Libraries and Dependencies
 ----------------------------------
-Maven Repository: Maven 3.12.1
+Maven Repository: Maven 3.12.0

 Apache POI: 5.2.5

-TestNG: 7.9.0
+TestNG: 7.10.2

 Extent Report: 5.1.1

-Selenium WebDriver: 4.17.0
+Selenium WebDriver: 4.20.0

-Cucumber: 7.15.0
+Cucumber: 7.17.0

 ----------------------------------
 Automation Flow
 ----------------------------------
-1.Navigate to the ZigWheels website
+1.Navigate to the pepperfry website

-2.In the menu bar, Hover to new bikes then click upcoming bikes

-3.select the brand as "HONDA"

-4.scroll the webpage upto the load more button is visible

-5.click on load more

-6.get the details of upcoming bikes within the price range of 4 lakh
+2.logging into pepperfry website using valid credentials

+3.click on search box and enter "Office Chair" as search keyword and click enter

+4.sort the products using highest price first

+5.add the first product into wishlist

+6.navigate to wishlist and verify the product added correctly then remove the product

-7.Navigate back to the homepage
+7.Navigate back to the product page and click on first product

-8.In the menu bar, Hover to used cars then click chennai

-9.scroll webpage upto the popular models of used car is visible

-10.get the details of popular models of car

-12.Navigate back to the homepage
+8.add the product to the cart

-13.click on login

-14.click on google

-15. give a wrong mail id then click next

-16. capture the error message
+9.navigate to cart and verify the product added correctly then remove the product

+10.finally close the browser and report is genearted

 ---------------------------------
 Challenges